yahoo/CaffeOnSpark/README.md

 * Batch sizes specified in prototxt files are per device.
 * Memory layers should not be shared among GPUs, and thus "share_in_parallel: false" is required for layer configuration.

+## Building for Spark 2.X
+To Build for Spark 2.X  please include

+* mvn -Dspark2

+in the build line.

 ## Mailing List

 Please join [CaffeOnSpark user